 Zero waste living.
 The term brings with it all kinds of connotation – disbelief and even fear for some people, intrigue and admiration for others (and we’ll throw in indifferent for good measure).
 Whatever your perception, author and influencer Bea Johnson strives daily to shatter misconceptions about just what exactly zero waste living is.

 For those not familiar, Johnson is a speaker, blogger, consultant and author of Zero Waste Home – The Ultimate Guide to Simplifying Your Life by Reducing Your Waste.
-The book has been so well received that is has been published in five different languages to date.
+The book has been so well received that it has been published in five different languages to date.
 Part chronical-of-the-journey, part how-to-guide, Ed Begley, Jr. describes the book as

 “Bea Johnson’s book has allowed me to get even closer to Zero Waste than I was before I picked it up.
 Read it today.
 It will transform the way you view waste.”